groue/GRMustache/Guides/runtime.md

 ## Overview

-Basically, there are only two methods and two protocol that you have to care about when providing data to GRMustache:
+Basically, there are only two methods and two protocols that you have to care about when providing data to GRMustache:

 - `valueForKey:` is the standard [Key-Value Coding](http://developer.apple.com/documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html) method, that GRMustache invokes when looking for the data that will be rendered.
 Basically, for a `{{name}}` tag to be rendered, all you need to provide is an NSDictionary with the `@"name"` key, or an object declaring the `name` property.